 The advantages of a single-speed drivetrain centre on the fact that there are fewer components, which in turn means there’s generally less to worry about failing, or cleaning.
-You’ll also find that this means single-speed e-bikes can often be lighter than their multi-geared counterparts.
+You’ll also find that this means single-speed e-bikes will often be lighter than their multi-geared counterparts.

-The good news for prospective single-speed e-bike owners is that they are generally on the cheaper end of the spectrum – you won’t see any £10,000 e-bikes in this guide.
+More good news for prospective single-speed e-bike owners is that they are generally on the cheaper end of the spectrum – you won’t see any £10,000 e-bikes in this guide.

-Best electric single-speed bikes 2023
+Best electric single-speed bikes

-- Honbike Uni4 - best belt-drive single-speed e-bike | Buy for £1,599 from Barton Bicycles
+- Best belt-drive single-speed: Honbike Uni4 | Buy for £1,284 from Amazon

-- Tenways CGO600 - best commuter single-speed e-bike | Buy for £1,299 from Tenways
+- Best under £2k: Tenways CGO600 Pro | Buy for £1,799 from Eco-Move

 The FLIT M2 has been released since we reviewed the FLIT-16, but we loved the ride quality of this innovative folding bike.
 Not only is it lightweight, at just over 15kg, it’s seriously compact and a genuine multi-modal commute option.